Oral Appliance Therapy

 Advantages of Oral Appliance Therapy

-Oral Appliance Therapy is an effective, FDA-cleared, non-invasive treatment that fits easily into your lifestyle.
+Oral Appliance Therapy is an effective, FDA-cleared, non-invasive treatment for sleep apnea and snoring that fits easily into your lifestyle.
 Patients like oral appliance therapy because it is:

 - Covered by most medical insurance including Medicare